 7. Take advantage of tax-free gifts — If your parents or other relatives are planning to help you save for a down payment, they can make a financial “gift” of up to $14,000 without tax repercussions for you or them.

-Aspiring homebuyers: Join us at Diamond’s next Coffee House Talk coming in September.
-Two dates and two locations to choose from!
-Visit our Calendar of Events page for more information.
+Aspiring homebuyers: Join us at Diamond’s next Coffee House Talk.
+Visit our Calendar of Events page for more information on when the next one will be held.